HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf231.md

 **Digital Experience 9.5 Container Version**

 - Helm values updates
+- DX Picker with Search V2 - New URL, configurations, and additional prerequisites
 - Search V2 - New Atomic Components and supported CSS part attributes available
 - WAS, JDK, and iFix versions
-- DX Picker with Search V2 - New URL, configurations and additional prerequisites.

 **Notices of deprecation**